splunk/splunk-connect-for-snmp/docs/planning.md

 -   100 GB root mount

--   http access (non proxy) allowed for the HTTP(s) connection from SC4SNMP to the Splunk destination.
+-   HTTP access (non-proxy) allowed for the HTTP(s) connection from SC4SNMP to the Splunk destination.

 -   Splunk Enterprise/Cloud 8.x and or Splunk Infrastructure Monitoring
-    (SignalFX)

--
+    (SignalFx)

-    Splunk Enterprise/Cloud specific Requirements
+- Splunk Enterprise/Cloud specific Requirements:

-    :   -   Splunk ITSI or Splunk IT Work
+    *  Splunk ITSI or Splunk IT Work
-        -   Ability to create a HEC token
+    *  Ability to create a HEC token
-        -   Ability to create event and metrics indexes (or use existing)
+    *  Ability to create event and metrics indexes (or use existing)

--

-    Splunk Infrastructure Monitoring specific requirements
+- Splunk Infrastructure Monitoring specific requirements:

-    :   -   Ability to create or obtain real and token
+    * Ability to create or obtain real and token

 ## Planning Infrastructure

-Single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 12 GB ram will be able to handle up to 1300 SNMP TRAPs per sec.
+A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 12 GB ram will be able to handle up to 1300 SNMP TRAPs per sec.

-Single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1300 SNMP GETs per sec.
+A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1300 SNMP GETs per sec.